Greenwood to leave Man Utd after abuse allegations

 An announcement of the investigation's results was expected before United's opening Premier League game of the season against Wolves on 14 August, but the decision was delayed amid fierce debate about Greenwood's potential reintegration at Old Trafford.

-A group of female United supporters protested outside Old Trafford against his potential return before the Wolves game, and said they wanted the club to "demonstrate a zero-tolerance approach" towards violence against women.
+A group of female United supporters protested about his potential return outside Old Trafford before the Wolves game, and said they wanted the club to "demonstrate a zero-tolerance approach" towards violence against women.

 Female Fans Against Greenwood's Return put out a lengthy statement to say Greenwood's reintegration would tell them "as women, that we don't matter".